joergkrause/nyaf/docs/md/babel.md

   }
 ```

-This setup allows the compilation and packaging with WebPack, but the transformation invoked from WebPack is based in the Babel plug-ins.
+This setup allows the compilation and packaging with WebPack, but the transformation invoked from WebPack is based on the Babel plug-ins.

 ### Configuring Babel